Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

 Define the custom action
 ************************
+An action is an interface to tools that the agent can use to interact with data.
+In this case, we will create a custom action to enable the agent to search the vector database containing the content of the PDF file.

-Create a folder for this tutorial.
-In this folder, create a file called `actions.py` and add the following code:
+In the tutorial folder, create a file called `actions.py` and add the following code:

 .. code-block:: python